|

 Zebra Swallowtails have a wingspan of around 1.9 to 3 inches wide.
 They are mainly forest, semi-wooded

-dwellers, often seen in low moist spots.
+dwellers, often seen in low moist spots where there is Pawpaw growing.
 They have several generations per year and adults use flower

 nectar as a food source.
 Adults in the spring tend to be a bit smaller than the ones in the summer.